GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Exotics

-- Binary Trigger (Merciless): not affected by explosive damage
+- Binary Trigger (Merciless): affected by weapon damage, OOCD and DTA but not by explosive damage
 - Electromagnetic Accelerator (Nemesis): shots are also fired when swapping weapons
 - In Plain Sight (Mantis): the headshot damage boost is always active in PVP
 - Incessant Chatter (Chatterbox): doesn't expire after dying (as long as you don't switch weapons)
 - Pack Instincts (Coyote’s Mask): buffs can be individually proc'ed by 3 players using it and can therefore all be active at the same time
-- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD, DTA and DTH. in PVP, the player who applied the debuff must die for the ticks to stop
+- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD and DTA. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): the shot consuming the buff will heavily boost Headhunter stacks for the next shot
 - Regicide (Regulus): also affected by explosive damage
-- Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a non-deployable skill can still proc Sandman.
+- Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a non-deployable skill can still proc Sandman
 - Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
 - Tenacity (Eagle Bearer): in PVP, provides an important reload speed bonus
 - Toxic Delivery (Vile): ticks are also affected by Perpetuation, OOCD, DTA and DTH